isomerpages/govtech-gobusiness-main/_covid-faqs/nightlife-establishments/application-and-licensing.md

 ---

-### Closure of nightlife establishments and government support
+### Application and licensing procedure for pivoting to permissible activities

 {% include accordion-new.html %}